Showstoppers

 alive in the deepest nooks and crannies of the listings pages.

-Its a similar mentality that causes most of us to put off that
+It’s a similar mentality that causes most of us to put off that

 visit to Edinburgh Castle or to the Mackintosh House, because they

 will still be there next year.
-As a result, were missing out
+As a result, we’re missing out

 on some of the best jewels in our own crown, while the tourists sensibly